sisl.Geometry

 • vector (Coord, optional) – sort along a user defined vector, similar to lattice but with a user defined direction.
 Note that lattice sorting and vector sorting are only equivalent when the lattice vector is orthogonal to the other lattice vectors.

-• group ({'Z', 'symbol', 'tag', 'species'} or (str, ...), optional) – group together a set of atoms by various means. group may be one of the listed strings.
+• group ({'Z', 'symbol', 'tag', 'species'} or (str, ), optional) – group together a set of atoms by various means. group may be one of the listed strings.
 For 'Z' atoms will be grouped in atomic number For 'symbol' atoms will be grouped by their atomic symbol.
 For 'tag' atoms will be grouped by their atomic tag.
-For 'species' atoms will be sorted according to their specie index.
+For 'species' atoms will be sorted according to their species index.
 If a tuple/list is passed the first item is described.
 All subsequent items are a list of groups, where each group comprises elements that should be sorted on an equal footing.
 If one of the groups is None, that group will be replaced with all non-mentioned elements.
 See examples.

 • func (callable or list-like of callable, optional) – pass a sorting function which should have an interface like func(geometry, atoms, **kwargs).
 The first argument is the geometry to sort.
 The 2nd argument is a list of indices in the current group of sorted atoms.
 And **kwargs are any optional arguments currently collected, i.e. ascend, atol etc. The function should return either a list of atoms, or a list of list of atoms (in which case the atomic indices have been split into several groups that will be sorted individually for subsequent sorting methods).
 In either case the returned indices must never hold any other indices but the ones passed as atoms.
 If a list/tuple of functions, they will be processed in that order.